-SC verdict on Rafale deal tomorrow
+SC verdict on Rafale deal today

-New Delhi, Dec 13: The Supreme Court will deliver its verdict in the Rafale case tomorrow.
+New Delhi, Dec 13: The Supreme Court will deliver its verdict in the Rafale case on Friday.
 The court had reserved its verdict in the Rafale Deal case last month

 The orders were reserved by a Bench comprising, Chief Justice of India, Ranjan Gogoi, Justices S K Kaul and K M Joseph.
 The SC said it would also examine a plea for a court monitored probe.